Polyphagous Shot-Hole Borer

 Quarantine area

-For more information on the requirements please visit agric.wa.gov.au/borer.
+For more information including an interactive map showing each Management Zone please visit agric.wa.gov.au/borer.

 Report